awsdocs/aws-appconfig-user-guide/doc_source/working-with-appconfig-extensions-about-jira.md

 ## Deleting the AWS AppConfig for Jira application and data<a name="working-with-appconfig-extensions-about-jira-delete"></a>

 If you no longer want to use Jira integration with AWS AppConfig feature flags, you can delete the AWS AppConfig for Jira application in the Atlassian console\.
 Deleting the integration application does the following:
-+ Deletes the association between your Jira instance and AWS AppConfig\.
++ Deletes the association between your Jira instance and AWS AppConfig
-+ Deletes your Jira instance details from AWS AppConfig\.
++ Deletes your Jira instance details from AWS AppConfig

 **To delete the AWS AppConfig for Jira application**